Accenture/accenture.github.io/_drafts/sfpowerkit.md

 # SFPowerkit – A Salesforce DX Plugin for automating common tasks in Salesforce Deployment

-*...How about using a CLI to create a sandbox and refresh it every sprint?*
+*...How about using a command line interface (CLI) to create a sandbox and refresh it every sprint?*

 ---

-Salesforce DX is revolutionizing the way development and deployment  is done.
-It has uplifted the platform from a changeset (deploying a set of changes onto an existing deployed code/configuration) model to a source based model.
-This is  powered by a lot of  new features/tools which Salesforce has bought into the platform during the last couple of years.
+Salesforce DX (Developer Experience) is revolutionizing the way development and deployment  is done.
+It has uplifted the platform from a changeset model (deploying a set of changes onto an existing deployed code/configuration)  to a source-based model.
+This is  powered by a lot of  new features/tools that  Salesforce has bought into the platform during the last couple of years.

-One of the most important element in DX, is Salesforce DX CLI.
-Salesforce DX CLI provides a large collection of commands and utilities to aid the development.
+One of the most important element in DX, is Salesforce DX CLI, which provides a large collection of commands and utilities to aid the development.
 Salesforce DX CLI is  highly extensible, thanks to its underpinnings on heroku's oclif.

-This makes it easy to create plugins that can be applied across different aspects of the Salesforce ALM.
+This makes it easy to create plugins that can be applied across different aspects of the Salesforce Application Lifecycle Management(ALM).
 You can read about it more in this [blogpost](https://andyinthecloud.com/2019/02/10/salesforce-dx-integration-strategies/)

 <p align="center">